feizhao19/pain_detect/README.md

 ## Features
 - Utilizes state-of-the-art face detection models to accurately extract facial information from images.
 - Predicts pain state based on facial expressions, aiding in medical assessments and research.
-- Supports integration with different datasets for comprehensive training and validation.

 ## Dataset